bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 <div className="image">![team retreat](/images/jarek_team_retreat.png "Jarek celebrating with the winning team during a laser tag tournament at Bright Inventions’ retreat.")</div>

 *Jarek celebrating with the winning team during a laser tag tournament at Bright Inventions’ retreat.*

+## What were your biggest challenges as a DevOps Engineer?

+One of the challenges is **the need to constantly switch between technologies**.
+For example, do you need to know SQL as a DevOps engineer?
+Not usually – until you suddenly have to know everything about it!
+In this profession, **you have to quickly catch up on new technologies to effectively communicate with the people who use them daily**.